Untertor

 Stein am Rhein

-The magnificent town hall of Stein am Rhein impresses with its colorful facade paintings and impressive half-timbered details.
+The magnificent Town Hall of Stein am Rhein impresses with its colorful facade paintings and striking half-timbered details.
 Located in the heart of the old town, it bears witness to the rich history and culture of this picturesque town on the Rhine.